-In this guide, we will show you the steps to run Android on Linux with the help of Virtual Machine.
-While the said task could be performed by emulators as well, but the results were much better with the VM, both in terms of performance and feature-wise.
+In this guide, we will show you the steps to run Android on Linux with the help of a Virtual Machine.
+While emulators could perform the said task, the results were much better with the VM, both in performance and feature-wise.
 Now let’s address the “why” and “how” parts of this guide.
-One of the biggest perks why you would like to carry out the aforementioned is the fact that you could run your favorite Android apps and games directly on your Linux setup.
+One of the biggest perks why you would like to carry out the aforementioned is that you could run your favorite Android apps and games directly on your Linux setup.

 How to Run Android on Linux Using Virtual Machine

 To begin with, there are a few files that you need to download.
-So head over to the below requirements section, get holds of the required files, and then proceed with the instructions steps.
+So head over to the requirements section below, get holds of the required files, and proceed with the instructions steps.

 - First off, download the Android 9 ISO image corresponding to the architecture: Android-x86

 - Next up, download the Virtual Box for your Linux Setup: VirtualBox for Linux Hosts.

 That’s it.
 You may now proceed with the steps to run Android on Linux.